derickmoncado/launchpad/README.md

 ### Details

 - Build on top of Bootstrap with included mobile navigation and icons.
-- Sass compilation and prefixing with Autoprefixer (using the Sass 7-1 folder architecture pattern).
+- Sass/CSS compilation, minification, and prefixing with Autoprefixer (using the Sass 7-1 folder architecture pattern).
-- CSS compilation and minification.
 - JavaScript concatenation + minification.
-- Built-in BrowserSync server - this will automatically refresh your page when files are changed.
+- Built-in BrowserSync Server - this will automatically refresh your page when files are changed.
 It also live-injects styles when a .SCSS file is saved.
 - HTML partials and templating with Panini.
 Panini is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials for better markup organization.
-- "Build" task for shipping your project once it's complete.
+- `build` task for shipping your project once it's complete.

 ### Requirements